-Trump takes aim at agency watchdogs: ‘Give me the name’
+Trump upends virus oversight, removing key official

 “Did I hear the word inspector general?
 Really?”
 Trump said when pressed about the Health and Human Services watchdog report.

 “Give me the name of the inspector general,” Trump demanded, before asking, “Could politics be entered into that?”
-The acting Heath and Human Services inspector general, Christi A. Grimm, is a career employee who took over the position early this year in an interim capacity.
+The acting Health and Human Services inspector general, Christi A. Grimm, is a career employee who took over the position early this year in an interim capacity.

 Most dramatic of all was Friday’s late-night firing of Michael Atkinson, the intelligence community inspector general who drew Trump’s disdain for notifying Congress of an anonymous whistleblower complaint on Ukraine.
 The complaint led to the president’s impeachment.